Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 ### Set up the environment

 1. Create two separate directories, `alice` and `bob`.
-You will perform the actions of Alice in the `alice` directory, and the Bob actions in the `bob` directory.
+You will perform the actions of Alice in the `alice` directory, and the actions of Bob in the `bob` directory.

 ### Bob's setup stage